tarunfiserv/firstvision-apac/docs/getting-started.md

 Request for APIs credentials through your Account relationship manager.

-### 2. Getting the API key
+### 2. Getting your API key

-The Account relationship manager will share the credentials via the preferred secure channel
+The Account relationship manager will share the credentials via the preferred secure channel.

 ### 3. Constructing the API call